NicoPANW/Contrail_Cookbook/docs/index.md

 ### Fat flows

 By default, vRouter operates in flow with 5 tuples.
-Because of 5 tuples, it can generate too much flows and affect performance for call set rate and flow table size.
+Because of 5 tuples, it can generate too much flows and affect performance for call setup rate and flow table size.

 Therefore, the FAT flow feature enables to reduce the flow tuple.

 To illustrate the feature, we below send
-- from vSRX_3 ssh 31.0.0.5 port 22 VM
+- from vSRX_3 10.0.0.3 ssh 31.0.0.5 port 22 VM
-- from vSRX_5 ssh 31.0.0.5 port 22 VM
+- from vSRX_5 10.0.0.5 ssh 31.0.0.5 port 22 VM
-- from vSRX_5 ssh 31.0.0.5 port 443 VM
+- from vSRX_5 10.0.0.5 ssh 31.0.0.5 port 443 VM

 Below it shows the default behaviour.
 We see 6 flows are created (3 out and 3 reverse).
 Note that two flows are because of a local ssh between the 31.0.0.5 and the vRouter, this shall be ignored here.